Portfolio

 Social Media Intern, Grounded in Music (Austin, TX) 2011

-SCHOLARSHIPS, FELLOWSHIPS, RECOGNITIONS & AWARDS
+SCHOLARSHIPS, FELLOWSHIPS, GRANTS, RECOGNITIONS & AWARDS

 Hispanic Studies Department, UH – Translation of Houston Poet Laureate, recognition 2023